CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 #Schedule A - Board Membership Dues

-No membership dues or fees are currently in effect, nor is any program currently creating and/or granting special status and privileges to subclasses of Community or Industry Members currently in effect.
+No membership dues or fees are currently in effect, nor is any program currently creating and/or granting special status and privileges to Members currently in effect.